The New River Gorge

 .
 They have everything anyone could need for a visit to the New River Gorge.
 Also, this is a location where you can donate to NRAC.
 The New River Alliance of Climbers

 is an organization dedicated to the maintenance of fixed hardware on established routes.
 NRAC is also integral in maintaining a positive relationship between the climbing community, the NPS, and land owners.
 Access to these areas is not guaranteed, and without NRAC, it's likely that the amount of rock that has been cleared for climbing would not have been.
 They also do trail construction and improvement.
-Their latest project was to improve and redirect the trail going into Sandstonia/Tattoo Wall (and did an awesome job).
-This trail is one of the most heavily traveled trails in the Gorge.
+A couple of their latest projects were improving and redirecting the trails going into Sandstonia/Tattoo Wall, and the Fern Buttress trail (and did an awesome job).
+The most recent project was the trail and steps at the Kaymoor crag/Butcher's Branch.
+These trails are some of the most heavily traveled trails in the Gorge.
 So, if you clip and/or fall on bolts, or travel the approach trails (which all of us do), stop by and give them a donation- even if it's only a dollar or two.
 Every little bit helps, and it goes to a worthy endeavor and hard-working folks.
 You can also donate online HERE.
+WaterStone Outdoors.

 Lowering down vs rappelling

 The ethics for this area as listed in Mikey's book are to always lower when possible.
-Rappelling can be inherently dangerous and lowering can be done without ever coming untied.
+Rappelling is inherently dangerous and was the cause of the only fatality we've ever had at the NRG; lowering can be done without ever coming untied.
+There is simply no need to introduce the most dangerous part of multi-pitch climbing into single-pitch cragging.
 We take pretty good care of our hardware here, so that isn't an issue.
-If you see something that needs some attention drop by WaterStone and tell them and/or post it on here.

 Inside of the New River Gorge proper, (where you are above the New River), fixed gear is illegal without a permit.
 Fixed gear is listed as anything that is on the wall for over 24 hours.
 That goes for bolting AND project draws AND permadraws.
 To put up a new route you need to submit a form with money to NPS and wait for them accept/deny your permit.
 To rebolt you must be on the NPS rebolting permit, that is managed by Kenny Parker at WaterStone Outdoors.